smakosh/old-smakosh.com/content/posts/2021/how-to-make-an-nft/index.md

 await transaction.wait();
 ```

-Now that your NFT has be minted, you can list it for sale on different marketplaces like OpenSea or Foundation or directly trade via your wallet but it’s not recommended.
+Now that your NFT has be minted, you can list it for sale on different marketplaces like OpenSea or Foundation or directly trade via your wallet which is not recommended.

 That’s all.
+Comment down below if you have any questions!